Measurement of the pion form factor with CMD-3 detector and its implication to the hadronic contribution to muon (g-2)

-\paragraph{The evaluation of the radiative corrections.} The results of radiative corrections (RC) calculations are used in two ways: to get $\sigma^{0}_{XX}\cdot (1+\delta_{XX})$ in eq.\ \eqref{formdef} and to get ideal (before detector response) p.d.f.s $f_i(p^+,p^-)$ for the momentum-based likelihood fit.
-Several effects are referred as RC: a) the emission of one or several $\gamma$ by electron and/or positron before the collision (initial state radiation, ISR); b) the similar emission by the final particles (final state radiation, FSR); c) interference between ISR and FSR; d) higher order corrections (including vacuum polarization, VP).
-Two MC generators were used for RC evaluation: MCGPJ~\cite{Arbuzov:2005pt} for $e^+e^-\to\pi^+\pi^-/\mu^+\mu^-$ and BabaYaga@NLO~\cite{Balossini:2006wc} for $e^+e^-\to e^+e^-/\mu^+\mu^-$.
-The estimated precision of calculations are 0.2\% and 0.1\% respectively.
+\paragraph{The evaluation of the radiative corrections.} The results of the radiative correction (RC) calculations are used in two ways: to obtain $\sigma^{0}_{XX}\cdot (1+\delta_{XX})$ in Eq.~\eqref{formdef} and to obtain ideal (before detector response) shapes for the momentum-based analysis.
+Several effects are referred to as RC: (a) the emission of one or more $\gamma$ by electron and/or positron before the collision [initial state radiation (ISR)]; (b) the emission of one or more $\gamma$ by the final particles [final state radiation (FSR)]; (c) the interference between ISR and FSR; and (d) the virtual corrections [including vacuum polarization (VP)].
+Two MC generators were used for the RC evaluation: MCGPJ~\cite{Arbuzov:2005pt} for $e^+e^-\to\pi^+\pi^-/\mu^+\mu^-$ and BabaYaga@NLO~\cite{Balossini:2006wc} for $e^+e^-\to e^+e^-/\mu^+\mu^-$.
+The estimated accuracy of the calculations are 0.2\% and 0.1\% respectively.
 Two codes use different approximations to describe the emission of multiple photons along the initial or final particles.

-The generators were extensively compared for $e^+e^-\to e^+e^-$ process which they both cover.
-It was shown that the calculated values of $(1+\delta_{ee})$ are consistent to better than 0.1\%, but the predicted spectra $d\sigma/dp^+dp^-$ differ, leading to systematic shift of results of momentum-based procedure.
-It was observed that the BabaYaga@NLO-predicted spectrum agrees with the data much better than the MCGPJ-predicted one.
-The difference was traced to particular approximation used in MCGPJ --- that photon jets are emitted exactly along parent particle.
-The original version of MCGPJ~\cite{Arbuzov:2005pt} was modified by taking into account angular distribution of photons in the jet to improve agreement with data.
+The generators were extensively compared for the process $e^+e^-\to e^+e^-$, which they both cover.
+It was shown that the calculated values of $(1+\delta_{ee})$ agree to better than 0.1\%, but the predicted spectra $d\sigma/dp^+dp^-$ differ, leading to a systematic shift in the results of momentum-based procedure.
+It was observed that the spectrum predicted by BabaYaga@NLO agrees much better with the data than the one predicted by MCGPJ.
+The difference was attributed to the particular approximation used in MCGPJ -- that the photon jets are emitted exactly along the parent particle.
+The original version of MCGPJ~\cite{Arbuzov:2005pt} was modified by taking into account the angular distribution of the photons in the jet to improve the agreement with the data.

-By convention, the standard definition of the pion formfactor includes the vacuum polarization, thus the corresponding terms do not need to be additionally taken into account in RC.
-When $\sigma_{e^+e^-\to\pi^+\pi^-}(s)$ is used for the evaluation of hadronic contribution to $a_\mu$, the VP is excluded from and FSR is added to the cross section.
+By convention, the effects of vacuum polarization are considered as part of the pion form factor; therefore, the corresponding terms are not accounted for in $\delta_{\pi\pi}$.
+When pion form factor is used to evaluate the hadronic contribution, it must be corrected to exclude the VP and include the FSR.